Farooq-azam-khan/haskell-auth-webapp/README.md

 ```
 * Finds the `cabal` file in the current directory and converts that to `package.yaml`
 * The `package.yaml` file will build the `[app-name].cabal` file (cabal file added `.gitignore` file)

+# `ClassyPrelude`
+* The default prelude in haskell has some downsides.
+One example is the exposure of partial functions which is unpredictable.
+    * e.g. it throws an error on specific inputs like `head []`.
+* another downside is that it does not include necessary libraries like `text` and `containers`
+* `ClassyPrelude` is built on top of `MonoTraversable`
+* `String` is `[Char]` however not efficient for text processing
+* `Text` is an array of unicode characters and more efficient than `String` becuase they are stored in a contiguous block of array
+* `LText` is a lazy variant of `Text`.
+Very good for large text you want to process
+* `ByteString` is an array of bytes and `LByteString` is an array of bytes